-To maintain order and security in the schools, school authorities are authorized to conduct reasonable searches of school property and equipment and students and their personal effects.
+To maintain order and security in the schools, school authorities are authorized to conduct reasonable searches of school property and equipment, as well as of students and their personal effects.
 School authorities include school liaison police officers.
 School authorities may inspect and search school property and equipment owned or controlled by the school (such as lockers, desks, and parking lots), as well as personal effects left there by a student, without notice to or consent of the student.
-Students have no reasonable expectation of privacy in these places or areas or their personal effects left there.
+Students have no reasonable expectation of privacy in these places or areas or in their personal effects left there.